 Unfortunately, the laws surrounding selling beer are very strict, requiring special licensing and a number of other complicated factors that would make it a not-so-fun headache, instead of a fun hobby.

 Doubly unfortunate, there are also some very strict laws surrounding soap making too.
-I haven't dug too deep into the law, but according the the comment section, it's a little complicated and strict to comply with the FDA, FTC, and the Consumer Product Safety Commission to legally sell soap.
+I haven’t dug too deep into the law, but according to the comment section, it’s a little complicated and strict to comply with the FDA, FTC, and the Consumer Product Safety Commission to legally sell soap.

 Turns out, sometimes it's a cosmetic item, sometimes it's a drug.
 Just another reason why promoting soap is going to be a more lucrative venture than selling it.
 (Find out what that means)

 Update 2017: I found this post from Mr. Money Mustache about his wife that's making “five figures” from her soap business.
 I assume that's yearly.
 She does give some insight into Etsy selling dollar amounts, how she prices her soaps, and other details.

 The first thing you need to do is figure out what type of soap you want to make.
 There is an unlimited number of styles, scents and looks when it comes to soaps, so don’t get bogged down in all the possibilities.